JuompanBR/JuompanBR/README.md

 Some of my Web-Based projects are:</br>
-  1- <a href="https://quick-f.000webhostapp.com/meteo.app">Météo de ce Jour</a>; Dealing with Weather Data.</br>
+  1- <a href="https://quick-f.000webhostapp.com/meteo.app">Météo de ce Jour</a>: Dealing with Weather Data.</br>
   2- An Attempt to <a style="background-color: red;" href="https://quick-f.000webhostapp.com/mlGame.html">Rock-Paper-Scissors Machine Learning Game.</a></br>
-  3- <a href="https://quick-f.000webhostapp.com/excelformatter.app">Excel Formatter</a>;A PWA for processing our school formB and time-tables before upload to our Website.</br>
+  3- <a href="https://quick-f.000webhostapp.com/excelformatter.app">Excel Formatter</a>: A PWA for processing our school formB and time-tables before upload to our Website.</br>
-  4- <a href="https://quick-f.000webhostapp.com/app.html">Quick-f software</a> An attempt to make a Search Engine for fonts 😅</br>
+  4- <a href="https://quick-f.000webhostapp.com/app.html">Quick-f software</a>: An attempt to make a Search Engine for fonts 😅.</br>
-  5- <a href="https://quick-f.000webhostapp.com/gotranscribe.app">Go-transCribe ( A New Approach to realtime Speech-To-Speech translation) </a>UI; ML toolset backend requires Cloud hosting fees 💰.</br>
+  5- <a href="https://quick-f.000webhostapp.com/gotranscribe.app">Go-transCribe ( A New Approach to realtime Speech-To-Speech translation) </a>UI: ML toolset backend requires Cloud hosting fees 💰.</br>
   6- <a href="https://quick-f.000webhostapp.com/clock.html">Just some frontEnd in some framework.</a>

   Lately, I presented a solution to Real-Time Speech-To-Speech translation called 'Go-transCribe' for my B.Tech Program under <a href="https://www.researchgate.net/profile/Christian-Tchapga-Tchito">Tchapga Tchito Christian Ph.D (Lecturer)</a>, it worked Flawlessly ✨✨.
 Check-out the project Docs here: